Rio 2016

 And Sports & Exercise Science graduate Nicole Walters, who still trains at the University, guided visually-impaired Melissa Reid to an exciting bronze medal in the PT5 para-triathlon.

-The Olympic Games saw swimmers from the British Swimming National Centre Bath excel, with Jazz Carlin (below, left) winning superb silver medals in both the 400m and 800m freestyle.
+The Olympic Games saw swimmers from the British Swimming National Centre Bath excel, with Jazz Carlin winning superb silver medals in both the 400m and 800m freestyle.

 Siobhan-Marie O’Connor was also runner-up in the 200m individual medley and Chris Walker-Hebborn helped the GB men’s 4x100m medley relay team secure silver.
 Andrew Willis was only denied a 200m breaststroke medal by eight-hundredths of a second – all are coached by Dave McNulty and Graeme Antwhistle.